Taking action on smoking and health

 ASH Scotland has therefore designed this trainer’s pack of activities and resources for early years practitioners who work directly with parent of young children.
-The pack is designed for use in parent sessions or parent classes rather than in a one-to-one setting, and practitioners are required to complete a short second-hand smoke e-learning course in order to acquire the applicable knowledge to deliver these workshops.
+The pack is designed for use in parent sessions or parent classes rather than in a one-to-one setting.

 The sessions cover the following key topics:

-Please contact firstname.lastname@example.org for more information or to request a pack.
+Please contact email@example.com for more information or to request a downloadable version of the full pack.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.